Mihama, Fukui: Climate

-Mihama has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
+Mihama has a humid climate (Cfa per the Köppen climate classification system) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Mihama is 15.0 C. The average annual rainfall is 2196.2 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 27.0 C, and lowest in January, at around 4.3 C.